Universal aspects of the random first order phase transition theory of the structural glass transition: Characteristics of the RFOT theory of the SGT

 The glassy state may be visualized as a frozen liquid state with elastic properties.
 To describe a glassy state, we introduce two key ideas.
 First, we imagine an order parameter description in terms of frozen density fluctuations, $\delta n=n-n_{l}$, where $n$ is a local number density, and $n_{l}$ is the spatially average density that is identical to the liquid state density.
 Other order parameters can be imagined, but frozen density fluctuations are the simplest, and are most directly related to an important characteristic of a solid: elastic properties and a nonzero Debye-Waller factor.
-Because the glassy phase is amorphous or has random characteristics, the frozen density order parameter is specified by a functional probability measure $DP[\delta n]$ \cite{Kirkpatrick89JPhysA,Monasson95PRL}.
-The first two moments of this measure are,
+Because the glassy phase is amorphous or has random characteristics, the frozen density order parameter is specified by a functional probability measure $DP[\delta n]$ \cite{Kirkpatrick89JPhysA,Monasson95PRL,Mezard96JPhysA}.

+The second key idea in the formulation of RFOT is that, in general, one expects a large number of distinct metastable glassy states as the dynamics starts to become sluggish.
+If the number of low free energy metastable states is large enough, this in turn leads to two distinct transitions.
+The physical arguments leading to this conclusion proceed as follows.
+We denote a particular glassy state by the label $s$, with the frozen density in that state, $n_{s}=n_{l}+\delta n_{s}$, and the free energy in that state being equal to $F_{s}$ {[}the density fields in Eqs.
+(1) and (2) should also be labelled by $s${]}.
+The first two moments of the order parameter are,

 and